 Clotheslines are not a thing of the past.
 I grew up using a clothesline, and still do to this day.
 When my cousin came home for a long weekend he was amazed at my awesome clothesline and had a good laugh at me for using it.

-That’s ok though, I know how awesome a clothesline is and others do to as it is making a comeback.
+That’s ok though, I know how awesome a clothesline is, and others do too, as it is making a comeback.
 It always brings back fun memories from my childhood.
 Line drying your clothes are not for everyone but not everything is.

 Anything can be used as a clothesline if you really need it to be.
 I have hung my garments over banisters and railing, fencing, the back of kitchen chairs, and even on vehicles.
 It sounds crazy, but in a pinch just about anything works.

 We have had to scrub our big area rug and leave it out to dry, it is too heavy to hang on the line so we used the truck bed to dry the rug.
 Also, after swimming in a creek we have thrown our wet clothes up on the hood to dry.

 With that being said, let’s discuss the pros and cons to using a clothesline.

 1. Money saving.

 Using a clothesline helps to save on your utility bills.
 Running the dryer costs money and line drying does not.
 This is the number one reason for me as I am always looking to save money.

 According to The Department Of Energy about 5.8% of electricity in your home goes toward the clothes dryer.

 2. That fresh linen smell.